christphralden/notes/React/Architecture/API Layer & Fetch Functions.md

 <br>

-### 1. Decoupling Fetching with UI
+### 1. Tight Coupling of Fetching with UI

 **It shouldn't matter how the IU gets the data, it just needs to know that the data will be served**

 The UI should not give a single fuck on how the data is fetched, what the API endpoint is, is it a data stream using [[Web Sockets]], is it using REST or RPC, and any other extra steps.

-We have to abstract the implementation of that by extracting functions to a separate place where is managed and maintained later on with respect to the scope of the feature.
+We have to abstract and decouple the implementation by extracting functions to a separate place to be managed and maintained later on with respect to the scope of the feature.

 > You would create a file `/api/hotel/hotel-room.ts` to encapsulate hotel-room logic.